 When looking for an attorney, you have to interview several of them to make sure you hire the best.
 Lawyers will often give you time to discuss your case and provide you with an opportunity to ask any questions concerning their service and your situation.
 This meeting should help you determine whether the lawyer is suitable for your case.
 If you decide to hire an attorney, you will later go into further discussions of your case.
+By searching for the right Legal Aid Solicitors, you will make sure to have someone that studies all your options and strives for your best interests.
+They will often lead to a quick resolution, helping to reduce stress and lower your legal fees.
 As such, you need to have a list of questions to ask during these meetings.
 This article provides you with five questions to ask when you are searching for an attorney to represent you.

 - How long have you practiced law?

 The attorneys’ answer to this question can be very revealing.
 The legal profession takes years to master.
 Make sure that the attorney you hire has at least 10 to 15 years of experience as a licensed lawyer.
 However, there is an exception.
 There are some attorneys with less experience, but they are ethical and intelligent.
 Such lawyers will often seek the counsel of their more experienced partners when dealing with a case.

 - What type of cases do you handle and what percentage of your practice is devoted to the matter in question?

 You have to know about the lawyer’s level of expertise in your situation.
 Allow the lawyer to explain how much of his or her practice is devoted to the area your case falls within.
 For the past five years of your attorney’s experience, he or she should have spent at least 90% of his or her time focusing on cases that are similar to yours.